pebaum/pebaum.github.io/forward/forward rules.md

 • Combat / Beast / Hollow — Fights using the Duel System (Section 7).
 • Treasure / Reward / Blessing — Immediate benefits or persistent keepers.
 • Terror — Hard choices or escalating pressure (often interacts with Dread).
+• Caesura — Moments of exploration or calm.
+When revealed, read any brief text and discard.
+They have no major mechanics and never grant keepers, start duels, or force tests.
+At most they may let you peek at or reorder nearby cards or regain 1 HP or Resolve.
 • Bury — Gain 1 Dread instead; discard the card unless told otherwise.

 If a card’s type and its rules ever disagree, the rules text wins.